GustavoFRS/GuessThePlayer/README.md

 ## How it works:
-- The program will generate a dataframe from the sofifa.com homepage, filtered to only Premier League players. from top trending PL players, a random one is selected and at each wrong guess a characteristic about the player is given to the user as a tip, starting with his preferred position and with a maximum of 4 guesses per round.
+- The program will generate a dataframe from the sofifa.com homepage, filtered to only Premier League players. from top trending PL players, a random one is selected, and, at each wrong guess a characteristic about the player is given to the user as a tip, starting with his preferred position and with a maximum of 4 guesses per round.